postmanlabs/postman-docs/_posts/01_postman/03_collections/2017-05-04-using_markdown_for_descriptions.md

 For more information about Markdown, review the [reference for using Markdown](https://documenter.getpostman.com/view/33232/markdown-in-api-documentation/JsGc){:target="_blank"} for API documentation.

-Postman renders this Markdown in the request builder, and in public or internal API documentation.
+Postman renders Markdown in the request builder, and in public or internal API documentation.

 **Request builder**